The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: Appendix

 \subsection{Overview of Surveyed Works}

-To compile this survey, we conducted a comprehensive review of recent literature on AOV in LLMs.
+To compile this survey, we conducted a comprehensive review of recent literature on AOVs in LLMs.
 We focused on identifying works that address these aspects, using keywords ``attitude'', ``opinion'', ``value'', ``culture'', ``moral'', along with ``LLMs'', ``Language Models''.
-We utilized academic databases with a primary focus on *CL proceedings and Arxiv papers published from 2022 to the present (June 2024).
-Especially, we concentrated on evaluating and probing methods described in these papers.
+We utilized academic databases with a primary focus on *CL proceedings and Arxiv papers published from 2022 to the present (primarily by June 2024, with partial updates in September 2024).
+In particular, we concentrated on the evaluation and probing methods described in these papers.

-We show the overview of a total of the 63 surveyed works in Table \ref{tab:tasks}.
+We show the overview of a total of the 67 surveyed works in Table \ref{tab:tasks}.
 The surveyed works are categorized into three main topics: \emph{Attitudes/Opinions}, \emph{Values}, and \emph{Others}.
 The first two categories correspond to the main terms we defined in \S \ref{sec:definitions}, each further subdivided into specific sub-topics.
 The additional category, \emph{Others}, includes works that extend beyond the primary terms but still evaluate opinions and values in LLMs during their deployment.
 We categorize the topics into subtopics, as described in \S\ref{sec:others}.